maxdesalle/website/content/_index.md

 title: "Maxime Desalle"
 ---

+What do you do for the world?
+Win and help win.

-I'm currently helping [Hifi Finance](https://hifi.finance) on the marketing front and learning to code at [19](https://s19.be).
-Previously, I was the head of marketing at [SimpleLogin](https://simplelogin.io).
+Currently learning C and C++ at [19](https://twitter.com/19network42) and helping [Hifi Finance](https://hifi.finance) on the marketing front.

 I value erudition, independent thinking, radical honesty and above all [freedom](https://maxdesalle.com/freedom).